WarlockJa/chat-app-pusher/README.md

 ## Overview

 Support Web Chat saves you the hassle of figuring out whether your hosting provider supports websockets and/or your DB has real-time events support.
 With Support Web Chat you can pick any resources you want and it will work there.
-Powered by the [Pusher](https://pusher.com/) Support Web Chat creates an easy developer experience while providing rich set of features, such as: user roles separation, paginated chat history, typing and new messages detection, and encrupted api endpoints protection.
+Powered by the [Pusher](https://pusher.com/) Support Web Chat creates an easy developer experience while providing rich set of features, such as: paginated chat history, typing and new messages detection, jwt access roles separation, and encrypted api endpoints protection.

 ![](./src/assets/readme/chatAdministrator.png)